encosianima/integral-developing/ethics.md

 The Attitude of quality over quantity based on Values is what produces Commitment; committed people tend to carry out tasks with dedication.
 Instead, when good or bad is referred to actions ruled by law, or codes of conduct explicitly or implicitly agreed by large or small groups, the Attitude becomes Accomplishing (Fulfilling) degeneration from Ethics.

-A further degeneration is caused by assuming personal ethics based on self-ish and subsequent moral code.
+A further degeneration is caused by assuming personal ethics based on self-centred moral code, as if